Learn how the thyroid affects nearly every aspect of your health

-Obviously, as heart disease progresses, it decreases blood circulation to the heart muscle and other organs.
+Heart disease decreases blood circulation to the heart muscle and other organs.
 But circulation problems also cause some of the less dramatic complaints of hypothyroid sufferers, including dry, flaky, or cracked skin and chronically cold hands and feet.
 In cases of hypothyroidism, the skin may receive as little as 20 to 40 percent of its normal blood supply.
 This shortfall interferes with the body’s ability to warm the extremities, such as the hands and feet.
 It also impedes the delivery of various essential fatty acids and nutrients, which are necessary for keeping the skin soft, supple, and healthy.
-Fortunately, these problems resolve themselves once the thyroid is back to normal.

 Increased Susceptibility to Infection

 Though rarely thought of as part of the immune system, the thyroid gland plays a crucial role in maintaining the body’s defenses.
 Hormones produced by the thyroid help regulate the metabolic rate within each cell and directly influence over 100 different cellular enzymes.
 With hypothyroidism, individuals routinely become more susceptible to viral and bacterial infections, especially those of the respiratory and urinary tracts.

 Many of today’s common mental problems can be traced back to widespread hypothyroidism.
 In the last 20 years, we’ve seen a phenomenal increase in the incidence of depression, one of the most common side effects of hypothyroidism.
 We’ve also seen a corresponding increase in the use of prescription antidepressants.

 A far safer solution is to balance the body chemistry naturally.
 The logical starting point is to check for and treat hypothyroidism.
 After doing so, most individuals find that the “fog” they’ve been living in seems to clear away.
 They also find that they have more energy and less fatigue.